We take a look at anger: what is it? Why do you have it? And, what can you do about it?

 It is only human to get angry sometimes, everyone does.
 Anger is a natural response if you feel you have been treated badly.
 And anger is not always bad, it can also be a useful and positive thing.
 If there was no anger in the world no one would have been inspired to fight for change and bring about honesty, equality and fairness where it wasn’t before.
 On the other hand anger can be a dark and destructive force that ruins your relationships.
-So it is important to understand your anger and why you feel it so that you can harness it in a good way and avoid it doing damage to you and those around you.
+So it is important to understand your anger, and to work on anger management so that you can harness it in a good way and avoid it doing damage to you and those around you.

 At its source, when you first feel it, anger can help you to pinpoint a wrong that has been done to you, give you the impetus to stop the hurt you have been caused, and help you to do something about it.
 It only becomes a problem when it festers or you cannot turn it off and it harms you and the people around you.
 This is likely to happen if you express your anger frequently and forcefully without considering the impact it might have on others.